goharbor/website/content/blog/harbor-1.9.md

 ## About Harbor

 [Harbor](http://github.com/goharbor/harbor) is an open source trusted cloud native registry project that stores, signs, and scans container images and Helm charts.
-Harbor extends the open source Distribution Distribution by adding key enterprise-level features in authentication and access control (LDAP/AD as well as OIDC support with RBAC), two-way replication to other third-party registries, advanced online garbage collection, and authenticity and provenance capabilities through image scanning and signing.
+Harbor extends the open source Distribution/Distribution by adding key enterprise-level features in authentication and access control (LDAP/AD as well as OIDC support with RBAC), two-way replication to other third-party registries, advanced online garbage collection, and authenticity and provenance capabilities through image scanning and signing.
 Harbor deploys in under 30 minutes, can be fully managed through a single web console, and comes with a rich set of APIs.

 ## Collaborate with the Harbor Community!